How you can be seated in a

 with the position of your backbone as well as you can.
 Expand your ribs upward and outward slightly.
 Don't lift

 your chest too high.
-That could curve your backbone inward.
+That might curve your backbone inward.
 Lift the outer ends

 of your shoulders up a short distance, move them back and let them fall